Are NSAIDs Safe for Regular Use?

 Effects of NSAIDs

 There are studies that show that people who are prone to heart issues can get congestive heart failure from NSAIDs.
 This means your heart gets weakened and can’t keep up with the blood and you start to basically build up fluid in your body.
-You can notice it in your legs, and in your lungs if you become short of breath.
+You can notice it in your legs, if you become short of breath.
 There has actually been a 20% increase in patients being susceptible to Congestive Heart Failure (CHF) just from taking NSAIDs.

 NSAIDs can also lead to heart attack.
 It has been shown that your risk of a heart attack skyrockets for a while after taking ibuprofen.
 The increased risk is not just that day, but for a full week after taking it.
-The protective mechanisms in this Cox reaction that we’re blocking, are really necessary for our bodies and if we stop them we’re putting ourselves at risk.
+The protective mechanisms in this Cox reaction that we’re blocking are really necessary for our bodies and if we stop them we’re putting ourselves at risk.

 You can actually damage your kidneys if you take too much of something like an NSAID or if you take it too frequently.